opentsdb-js/opentsdb.js/README.md

 #### mQuery.dtag( tag )

-This method deletes a query tag.
+This method deletes a query `tag`.

 ``` javascript
 // Add a tag: